Donald Jay Rickles (May 8, 1926 – April 6, 2017) was an American stand-up comedian and actor.

-- Grandfather Clause: Rickles is considered a relic of a bygone era of Classic Comedians (his contemporaries were Johnny Carson, Rodney Dangerfield, Jerry Lewis, Jonathan Winters, Foster Brooks, etc.) and he also became somewhat of a symbol for the classic Las Vegas of the 50's and 60's, and people loved him for it.
+- Grandfather Clause: Rickles was considered a relic of a bygone era of clean-cut comedians (his contemporaries were Johnny Carson, Rodney Dangerfield, Jerry Lewis, Jonathan Winters, Foster Brooks, etc.) and he also became somewhat of a symbol for the classic Las Vegas of the 50's and 60's, and people loved him for it.

 - Handicapped Badass: Near the end, he started using a Classy Cane due to a flesh-eating disease that nearly took his right leg, but that didn't stop him from doing stand-ups around the country (even up to Canada).

 - J Word Privileges: One of the few people that could take full advantage in mocking Jews.

 - Large Ham: The kind of ham that's marinated in hot chili.